 This course considers classroom planning, lesson presentation skills, and instructional equipment and materials.
 Students study the development of listening, speaking, vocabulary, reading, and writing, and learn assessment techniques as well as strategies to improve study skills, writing, and reading, while teaching content areas.
 Students analyze text and electronic reading materials used in content areas.
 Forty-five hours of experience in an assigned public school observation at the fifth or sixth grade level will be assigned observations in the seventh through 12th grade levels.
 Students with no fifth or sixth grade observation must complete their exploratory at the fifth or sixth grade level.
 This course can be taken with exploratory for 4 credits and for 3 credits without exploratory.
 Students seeking a Reading K-12 minor may take this course for 3 credits, all others must take it for 4 credits.
-Prerequisite: ED/PSY 229 and admission to the teacher education program.
+Prerequisite: ED/PSY 229 and acceptance or provisional acceptance into the teacher education program.
 Fall semester.

-Art Education in the Elementary School
+ED 320 Art Education in the Elementary School 2 Cr